ydahal1/ydahal1/ReadMe.md

 3) Why did the computer go to the doctor?
 It had a virus!

 4) Why do programmers prefer dark mode?
 Because light attracts bugs.

+date

+1. Why do cyber security experts always mix up Halloween and Christmas?
+Because Oct 31 equals Dec 25.
+2. Why was the computer cold?
+Because it left its Windows open!
+3. Why did the software developer go broke?
+Because he used up all his cache.
+4. Why did the computer go to the doctor?
+Because it had a virus!